What are the Stages of Frozen Shoulders?

 How to Diagnose a Frozen Shoulder?

 In general, there is no particular test to diagnose a frozen shoulder.
 Your doctor will perform a physical examination, moving your arm to determine the pain and range of motion.
-An anesthetic injection test can also be performed to test mobility.
+Local anesthetic injections may occasionally be used to help differentiate frozen shoulder from other shoulder conditions but are not routinely required for diagnosis.

 Treatment of Frozen Shoulder